 Our report is filled with analysis of how business communication will change in the coming years.
 Chat is one area where we forecast significant growth.
 Our survey discovered that the majority of companies are missing an opportunity to engage with customers via live chat or a chatbot and — by a 3:1 ratio — are more likely to text than chat.

 We anticipate a tremendous rise in chat in 2020 and beyond.
 More than 269 billion emails are sent every day, and many can get lost.
-Chat, on the other hand, allows businesses to speak with customers in real-time without too much disruption to their days.
+On the other hand, chat allows businesses to speak with customers in real time without too much disruption to their days.